puneet-ekline/ekline-kubernetes-website/content/en/docs/tasks/administer-cluster/migrating-from-dockershim/migrate-dockershim-dockerd.md

 1. Cordon and drain the node.
 1. Configure the kubelet to use `cri-dockerd`.
 1. Restart the kubelet.
-1. Verify that the node is healthy.
+1. Verify that the node is functioning properly.

 Test the migration on non-critical nodes first.